 Why Christians should move as one body

 Each day, the world sees a steady rise in teen suicide, depression, drug addiction, and sexual promiscuity.
 Disengaged parents and social media are part of the influence.
-If Christian can truly unite and move as one body, a lot can change.
+If Christian organizations can truly move collectively as one body, a lot can change.
 Unfortunately, bureaucracy and pride remain evident among Christians that form disunity (Luke 9:46).

 Generation Z needs you.
 The scheme of the enemy is disguised as political correctness and it’s at our doorstep.
 We need to push for counterculture and prepare this generation for what is to come.
 The timing is relevant as statistics give us an alarming rate of drug abuse, suicide, and a leap in HIV/AIDS cases among High School students.
 It is the critical hour.

 → The need to push for a counterculture for Generation Z.

 US-CDC reported suicide as the second leading cause of death, among teenagers aged between 13 to 18 years old.
 Those in High School are the most vulnerable.
 While the Philippines may not share the same statistics, undocumented reports of suicide cases are steadily rising.